-9. Genetic information is passed down from one generation of organisms to another 10.
-Diversity of organisms, living and extinct, is the result of evolution EYFS Young animals grow into adult animals There are many different kinds of plants and animals in the world today.
-Y1 Y2 Plants and animals reproduce (have offspring) Y3 Fossils are the preserved remains or traces of living things.
-Y4 Y5 Organisms produce offspring of the same kind, but in many cases offspring are not identical with each other or with their parents.
-Plants and animals, including humans, resemble their parents in many features because information is passed from one generation to the next.
-Not all information is passed on from one generation to the other in the same way; some skills and behaviour have to be learned Although organisms of the same species are very similar, they vary a little from each other.
-Y6 There are many kinds of organisms that were once alive but are now extinct.
-We know about extinct animals from fossils.
+9. Genetic information is passed down from one generation of organisms to another.
+10. Diversity of organisms, living and extinct, is the result of evolution.
+EYFS Young animals grow into adult animals.
+The young look similar, but not the same, as the adults. • There are many different kinds of plants and animals in the world today. ¥1 There are lots of types of animal, and some types can be grouped as amphibians, birds, fish, mammals and reptiles.
+Y2 Plants and animals reproduce (have offspring).
+A species is a group of living things of the same type.
+Biodiversity describes all the different living things in an area.
+Living things are adapted to their environments.
+If the environment changes, the organisms may no longer be adapted and may struggle to survive. ¥3 When there are no living individuals of a species to reproduce, the species is extinct.
+When a plant reproduces, it goes through stages of pollination, fertilisation and seed dispersal.
+The seed will then germinate and grow into a plant.
+We know about extinct and dead species from fossils.
+These are the preserved remains (or traces) of organisms that lived many years ago.
+To help scientists make sense of the diversity of organisms, they are classified into different groups.
+Each group has similar features. ¥4 A species is a group of one type of organism.
+Individuals in this group can breed with each other to produce offspring that can go on to reproduce.
+A species is a group of one type of organism.
+Individuals in this group can breed with each other to produce offspring that can go on to reproduce.
+Y5 An organism's genome is the information that controls how that individual organism will develop.
+In sexual reproduction, two parents contribute to the formation of offspring.
+They each pass down half their genome through specialised cells called sex cells.
+The two halves are combined during fertilisation.
+While it inherits genetic information from both parents, the offspring's genome is distinct, which means the offspring is not identical to a parent.
+Asexual reproduction involves only one parent.
+In this process, the offspring's genome is an exact copy of the parent's genome.
+The offspring is identical to the parent. • Although organisms of the same species are very similar, there is variation within them.
+Y6 Variation exists within species, caused by genetic and environmental factors.
 Living things are found in certain environments because they have the features that enable them to survive there.
 This adaptation to their environment has come about because of the small differences that occur during reproduction, resulting in some individuals being better suited to the environment than others.
-In the competition for materials and energy, those that are better adapted will survive and are more likely to pass on their adapted feature to their offspring.
+In the competition for materials and food, those that are better adapted will survive and are more likely to pass on their adapted feature to their offspring.
+Fossils are evidence of evolution.
 KS3 In a human body, most cells contain 23 pairs of chromosomes.
 These provide information that is needed to make more cells in growth and reproduction.
 The natural selection of organisms has been going since the first form of life appeared on Earth 3.5 billion years ago.
-Multi-cellular organisms evolved around 2 billion years ago
+Multi-cellular organisms evolved around 2 billion years ago.